 This paper presents the design of a trigger-induced bistable compliant laparoscopic grasper (TiBCLaG) and its proof-of-concept validation.
+The presented hybrid design methodology, combining the TEBC model presented in previous literature for initial geometry estimation with FEM analyses and iterative physical prototyping to refine the geometry and verify the performance, offers a framework for monolithic CM laparoscopic grasper design.
 Developing a monolithic, fully compliant laparoscopic grasper reduces the part count, significantly decreasing manufacturing and assembly costs.
 The TEBC Model is used as an initial design framework for the grasper's trigger mechanism.
 This initial design is modified through multiple prototyping iterations to yield the final trigger mechanism.
 The compliant gripper mechanism is then intuitively designed, drawing inspiration from existing compliant grippers, and integrated into the trigger mechanism with slight modifications.
 The design is initially validated through finite element analysis and then fabricated using fused deposition modeling.

+Future work will focus on the kinetic validation of the TiBCLaG and on a thorough comparison with conventional laparoscopic graspers.
+Iterative geometry tuning may be required to achieve the required grasping forces.
+The development of a reusable casing, along with the investigation of a suitable material, should also be considered.
 Further development of the design can be pursued in multiple ways.
-Integrating multiple notches into the design to restrict strain energy release can provide the surgeon with greater control when grasping tissues.
-Static balancing of both the trigger and the gripper mechanisms can largely improve the force perception by providing accurate haptic feedback.
-Using alternative fabrication methods can improve the mechanism's out-of-plane stiffness, enhancing energy transfer efficiency by preventing losses in undesirable directions.
-The success of this investigation reveals the potential to develop such advantageous mechanisms to replace industrial tools, while the highlighted refinements can enhance operator comfort.
+Integrating multiple notches into the design, rather than a single notch, to restrict strain energy release can provide the surgeon with greater control when grasping tissues.
+Static balancing of both the trigger and the gripper mechanisms can improve the force perception by providing accurate haptic feedback.